 A couple of shots of CSX's Wyoming Yard and the car repair facility.

-A couple of pictures of the Grand Elk, most recently ex Norfolk Southern, ex Conrail yard.
+A couple of pictures of the Grand Elk yard.
+Most recently an ex Norfolk Southern yard, and before that, Conrail.

 Large Scale Model Railroad